Join the thousands of parents already raising smarter, happier babies with our online baby classes: The Active Babies Smart Kids series. Click here.

 Mobile babies are much happier socially and emotionally.
 They are able to follow other people (or pets!) around, get the toy or object they seek, and keep themselves amused for much longer periods.
 Babies who cannot move forward can get bored very quickly and often demand that parents entertain them!

-Enjoy this preview of our BabyROO online Crawling and Creeping video.
-Click her to see the full free video, including expert advice and activities you can do with your baby, if he/she has not experienced these movement patterns.
+Click here to access the GymbaROO-KindyROO Crawling and Creeping video, including expert advice and activities you can do with your baby, if he/she has not experienced these movement patterns.

 What if my baby didn’t crawl and creep?